USGS-WiM/SWFlowTrends/README.md

 ![WIM](wim.png)

+## Update, YYYY-MM-DD: Deprecated

+### This repository has moved to a different hosting platform and is no longer being actively maintained.
+[Please see [https://code.usgs.gov/WiM/sw-flow-trends](https://code.usgs.gov/WiM/sw-flow-trends) for latest updates related to this effort.]

 # Surface water flow trends in the nation's streams and rivers

-# (Archived) This project repository is now located at [https://code.usgs.gov/WiM/sw-flow-trends](https://code.usgs.gov/WiM/sw-flow-trends)

 ### Prerequisites